DDieterich/ODBCapture/docs/Generated-Self-Build.md

 * BUILD_TYPE - This is the default Build Type for this user.
 By default, all user objects will be generated for this Build Type.
 * ORACLE_PROVIDED - Identifies a schema provided by Oracle.
 No scripts are generated for these schema.
 * PROFILE - Default profile for this user.
-* TEMPORARY_TSPACE" - Temporary tablespace to be used when creating this user (Default is 'TEMP').
+* TEMPORARY_TSPACE - Temporary tablespace to be used when creating this user (Default is 'TEMP').
 * DEFAULT_TSPACE - Default tablespace to be used when creating this user.
 * TS_QUOTA - Default tablespace quota for this user (Default is UNLIMITED).